When we don't speak of those we love who have died, only then have they truly died.

 He sustained survivable head injuries.
 Had it been a a dry fall - he would have survived.

 A Phoenix Volunteer fireman (Dave Kalkbrenner) was unable to help, as were the boys.
 After ten years, there are still several unanswered questions that bother us to this day.
 Immediately following Taylor's "accident" we began to hear rumors about what REALLY happened to Taylor.
 The one that seems to be repeated the most is that the boys were on the trail going down and one of them decided to mess around and Taylor was pushed down the trail.
 Another is that Taylor was on the edge fishing and was pushed off the cliff.
 The boys saw Taylor hit his head and they watched him sink.
-They immediately freaked and called their parents who advised them to call the police and after they gave a 'report' they left Taylor - and NEVER BOTHERED TO CALL US.
-Even 8 HOURS later they didn't call until they were sure the cops weren't looking at the boys as the blame for Taylor's death.
-We have also heard that they lawyered up and that is why NONE of them have bothered to reach out to us.
+They immediately freaked and called their parents who advised them to call the police.
+After they gave a vague report, they left Taylor at the bottom of the reservoir.
+Even 8 HOURS later they didn't call me.
+They instead let me handle it alone.
+We have also heard that they lawyered up and that is why neither of them have bothered to reach out to us.
 Why haven't they ever reached out over the years?
-Oh that's right, they can't.
-Because they MURDERED our son.
+Is it because they are somehow responsible for Taylor's death?
 "Thanks."
 The worst thing about it, is that Taylor would be devastated to learn that he has been all but forgotten by his best friends.

 There were NO drugs or alcohol involved.
 Taylor wasn't a partier.